 An electric arc furnace is essentially a giant heat-resistant kettle powered by three graphite spikes.
 The furnace has a removable water-cooled lid that holds the graphite spikes and is connected to large power lines that act as electrodes.
 When the lid is raised, the furnace can be loaded with any combination of iron scrap, iron ore, flux, and solid fuel, and when closed and secured tightly, the electrodes can be lowered into the scrap to begin the melting process.

 Melting Down Metal and Ore

 Arc furnaces melt down scrap and ore through the use of their graphite electrodes.
 When power is fed into the furnace, the electricity jumps between the two energized electrodes and into the neutral, grounded electrode.
 The high-voltage electric arcs created by these graphite spikes give off large amounts of direct and radiant heat that melt the contents of the furnace.

 If solid fuels have been placed into the furnace as well, the heat from the electrodes transfers to the fuel and sets it alight, increasing the overall heat.
 When the molten metal is ready for use, it can be drained through a special port on the furnace for casting and forging.
 The entire process can take as little as an hour.

 Arc Furnace Drawbacks

 Though arc furnaces are useful and can process large amounts of scrap metal in a relatively short amount of time, their traits give them a few downsides that must be considered before using them.
-More than anything else, arc furnaces use an incredibly large amount of electricity — to the point that industrial arc furnace use has been known to make power flicker in the area and use times are generally keyed to periods where electricity isn't being widely used.
-They also, like other furnace types, are loud and require a nearby steel mill or other metal processing plant to effectively utilize the products produced within.
+More than anything else, arc furnaces use an incredibly large amount of electricity — to the point that industrial arc furnace use has been known to make power flicker in an area, so use times are generally keyed to periods during which electricity isn't being widely used.
+Like other furnace types, they are also loud and require a nearby steel mill or other metal-processing plant to effectively utilize the products produced within.